Crotone: Roman era

+Post-Roman era

-Around 550, the city was unsuccessfully besieged by Totila, king of the Ostrogoths.
+Around 550 AD, the city was unsuccessfully besieged by Totila, king of the Ostrogoths.
 At a later date it became a part of the Byzantine Empire.
 Around 841, the Republic of Venice sent a fleet of 60 galleys (each carrying 200 men) to assist the Byzantines in driving the Arabs from Crotone, but it failed.

 About 870, it was sacked by the Saracens, who put to death the bishop and many people who had taken refuge in the cathedral but were not able to occupy the city.
 Over a hundred years later, Otto II, Holy Roman Emperor, mounted a campaign in southern Italy to reduce the power of the Byzantines.
-Later on Crotone was conquered by the Normans.
-In 1806, it was occupied and sacked by the British, and later on by the French.
-Thereafter it shared the fate of the Kingdom of Naples—including the period of Spanish rule of which the 16th-century castle of Charles V, overlooking modern Crotone, serves as a reminder—and its successor, the Kingdom of the Two Sicilies, which was conquered by the Kingdom of Sardinia in 1860 and incorporated into the new Kingdom of Italy in 1861.
+Later, Crotone was conquered by the Normans.

+In 1806, it was occupied and sacked by the British, and later by the French.
+Thereafter it shared the fate of the Kingdom of Naples, including the period of Spanish rule of which the 16th-century castle of Charles V, overlooking modern Crotone, serves as a reminder.
+Its successor, the Kingdom of the Two Sicilies was conquered by the Kingdom of Sardinia in 1860 and incorporated into the new Kingdom of Italy in 1861.

+Modern era

-Crotone's location between the ports of Taranto and Messina, as well as its proximity to a source of hydroelectric power, favored industrial development during the period between the two World Wars.
+Crotone's location between the ports of Taranto and Messina, as well as its proximity to a source of hydroelectric power, favoured industrial development during the period between the two World Wars.
 In the 1930s its population doubled.
 However, after the two main employers, Pertusola Sud and Montedison, collapsed by the late 1980s, Crotone was in economic crisis, with many residents losing their jobs and leaving to find work elsewhere.
 In 1996, the river Esaro flooded the city, which dealt a further blow to the city's morale.
 Since that low point, the city has undergone urban renewal and risen in quality-of-life rankings.